 But I know what you’re thinking:

-How can I apply Bryan’s techniques to my own emails?
+How can I apply Bryan’s techniques to my emails?

 I love [recipient’s company.
 I’m also a big fan of [compliment about a specific part of the recipient’s work].

-I [what kind of work you do].
+I [the kind of work you do].
 I work with [mention a big-name potential client, if you can].

 Here’s an example of my work: [link to the best example of your work or favorite part of your portfolio].

-I just wanted to email you to see if [recipient’s company] might be interested in something similar.
+I just wanted to ask if [recipient’s company] might be interested in something similar.

 Is this something you’d be interested in?